-Gemini in Sheets turns “drag the right field into the right box” into “describe the table you want.”
-For people who never internalized pivots, that is a real unlock.
-The risk is the same as every LLM in a numbers context: confidently producing a clean-looking pivot that is wrong by 10%.
-This guide is the workflow that makes Gemini’s Sheets pivots safe to ship.
+Gemini in Sheets turns “drag the right field into the right box” into “describe the table you want,” then shows you an Action preview card with an Apply button.
+For anyone who never internalized which field goes in Rows vs Columns vs Values, that is a genuine shortcut.
+The risk is the one every LLM has in a numbers context: it produces a clean-looking pivot that is quietly wrong by 10% — a missing filter, a sum on the wrong column, blank rows silently dropped.
+This guide is the verify-before-you-ship loop that makes Gemini’s Sheets pivots safe to put in a stakeholder deck.

 What this covers